 - "Exploring the Impacts of Development of the Tourist Industry on the Route 28 Corridor in Otsego County, NY" by Erik Scrivener, who conducted research with Peter Hayward of the Geography Department.

 - "Parasite Diversity in Otsego Lake Fishes" by Taylor Beasley, Christopher Swider, Tyler Smith, Nicholas Mazziota, Eric Siedner, and Patricia Rees, who conducted research with Florian Reyda of the Biology Department.

 - "A Diet and Physical Activity Profile of SUNY Oneonta Undergraduate Students" by Laura K. Douglas, Kirsten G. Nunez, and Luis Cruz, who conducted research with Erik Lind of the Physical Education Department.

-- "Global Exchange: Radio/Web Dialogues" by Ashley Wakeman, Crystal Evans, and Courtney Cordero, who conducted research with Gayane Torosyan of the Communication Arts Department.
+- "Global Exchange: Radio/Web Dialogues" by Ashley Wakeman, Crystal Evans, and Courtney Cordero, who conducted research with Gayane Torosyan of the Communication & Media Department.

 Many of the projects on display at Student Research Day were funded by SUNY Oneonta's Student/Faculty Grant Program for Research and Creative Activity, which enables students to conduct in-depth research in a major area of interest under the guidance of a faculty mentor.
 The grants program is funded by the College at Oneonta Foundation's unrestricted endowment and administered by the College Senate Committee on Research.
 Student Research Day is made possible through gifts and grants to the College at Oneonta Foundation and the Fund for Oneonta.
 It is sponsored by the College Senate Committee on Research, the Division of College Advancement, and the Grants Development Office.